Table Of Contents

 These laws primarily aim to prevent environmental pollution.
 You must keep these laws in mind throughout the transport and disposal of asbestos.

-Asbestos-containing Materials in Manufacturing
+Asbestos-containing materials in manufacturing

 Even if ACMs in good condition may be relatively safe when left undisturbed and undamaged, it is still essential to identify ACMs.
 You can use the following ways to identify asbestos or know if a material contains asbestos: Hire a competent person to perform a full asbestos risk assessment of your business environment.